leandromonaco/leandromonaco/README.md

   - 🎓 &nbsp; Preparing for Redis Developer and Azure DevOps certifications.
   - 🌱 &nbsp; Learning more about .NET 6, Microservices and Dapr.
   - 📫 &nbsp; You can reach me out on [LinkedIn](https://au.linkedin.com/in/leandromonaco)
+  - 🌎 &nbsp; I worked in Argentina, New Zealand and Australia
+  - 💬 &nbsp; I speak Spanish and English

 </div>
   <div>